 \subsection{Fano 3-folds}

 Iskovskikh classified Fano 3-folds of Picard rank 1 into 17 deformation classes, and Mori and Mukai classified those of higher Picard rank into a further 88 deformation classes.
-In every case, $H^3(X,\Z)$ is torsion-free \cite[p.~168]{ip_fano_book}, so they all satisfy $\dimQL \le 1$ by Theorem \ref{3fold_thm}.
+In every case, $H^3(X,\Z)$ is torsion-free \cite[p.~168]{ip_fano_book}, so by Theorem \ref{3fold_thm} they all satisfy $\dimQL(X) \le 1$.
 Beauville's survey paper \cite[\S2.3]{beauville_lueroth_survey} summarizes the situation with rationality in Picard rank 1: in eight of the 17 families, every member is rational; in seven, every member is irrational; and in two, the generic member is irrational.
 Belmans' online database \cite{fanography} contains a wealth of information in all Picard ranks.

 Kuznetsov has studied derived categories of Fano 3-folds of Picard rank 1 in depth; see \cite[\S2.4]{kuz_rationality_survey} for a survey and references.
 In the eight families where every member is rational, he has produced either an exceptional collection of length four, or a semi-orthogonal decomposition consisting of two exceptional bundles and the derived category of a curve.
-In six of the other families, he has identified an admissible subcategory $\A_X \subset \Dbcoh(X)$, now called the Kuznetsov component, as the orthogonal to an exceptional collection of length 2; the Hochschild homology of $\A_X$ looks like that of a curve, although the Hochschild cohomology does not \cite[Thm.~8.9]{kuz_hochschild}, nor does the Serre functor.
-In the remaining three families, the Kuznetsov component $\A_X$ is just defined as the orthogonal to the structure sheaf $\O_X$, and its Hochchild homology is like a curve except that $hh_0 = 3$ rather than 2.
+In six of the other families, he has defined an admissible subcategory $\A_X \subset \Dbcoh(X)$ as the orthogonal to an exceptional collection of length 2; its Hochschild homology looks like that of a curve, although its Hochschild cohomology does not \cite[Thm.~8.9]{kuz_hochschild}, nor does the Serre functor.
+In the remaining three families, $\A_X$ is just defined as the orthogonal to the structure sheaf $\O_X$, and its Hochchild homology is like that of a curve except $hh_0 = 3$ rather than 2.

 Here we observe that the algebraic K-theory of $\A_X$ also looks like that of a curve.
 By Proposition \ref{sod_vs_QL}, $\dimQL(\A_X) \le 1$.
 With $\Z$ coefficients, the K-theory of a smooth complex projective curve $C$ of genus $g$ looks like